In its simplest form, PostHog is an analytics data store where events come in and get analyzed.

 Currently PostHog cloud has more than a single ClickHouse instance.
 To support this, sharding and a different schema for ClickHouse is used.

-writable_events
+writable_events table

-table is of Distributed table engine.
+writable_events table is of Distributed table engine.

 The schema looks something like as follows: